Producers Sales Organization

 Producers Sales Organization (PSO; also known as PSO Productions, Inc.) was an independent motion picture production and sales company founded in 1977.
 Initiated by Mark Damon, an actor-turned-producer, PSO mostly handled foreign sales of independent films.
 It was initially a partnership between Damon, producer Sandy Howard, and Richard St. Johns, who worked for Arthur Guinness Son & Co.
 At one point, it was a subsidiary of Guinness.

 In its final years of existence, PSO briefly became a full-fledged production company, setting up operations on March 27, 1984, through subsidiary PSO Presentations.

-On April 10, 1984, a major shake-up happened in the sales and acquisition department and executive Eleanor Powell moved position to become deputy managing director of the company.
-In November 1984, PSO merged with film financing firm The Delphi Companies; the resulting company, PSO-Delphi, forged a domestic theatrical distribution deal with TriStar Pictures and a home video distribution deal with CBS/Fox Video.
+In April 1984, a major shake-up happened in the sales and acquisition department and executive Eleanor Powell moved position to become deputy managing director of the company.
+That November, PSO merged with film financing firm The Delphi Companies; the resulting company, PSO-Delphi, forged a domestic theatrical distribution deal with TriStar Pictures and a home video distribution deal with CBS/Fox Video.

-Throughout 1984-85, the company made several more deals with other production and distribution companies, including Frank Yablans, Roadshow Film Distributors, UGC, and Taft Entertainment/Keith Barish Pictures.
-Despite releasing many successful films, PSO ran into financial problems and was forced into bankruptcy in 1986, effectively ending the company *the Taft-Barish pictures planned by PSO would eventually move to J&M Entertainment).
+Throughout 1984–85, the company made several more deals with other production and distribution companies, including Frank Yablans, Roadshow Film Distributors, UGC, and Taft Entertainment/Keith Barish Pictures.
+Despite releasing many successful films, PSO ran into financial problems and was forced into bankruptcy in 1986, effectively ending the company (the Taft-Barish pictures planned by PSO would eventually move to J&M Entertainment).
 In a lead-up to a bankruptcy plan, PSO decided to drop in-house production and restructure their output deals with foreign distributors into picture-by-picture agreements, including a deal with RKO Pictures.

-The company was forced out of film production when they cut their relationship with Delphi on April 23, 1986.
+The company was forced out of film production when they cut their relationship with Delphi in April 1986.
 PSO agreed on a new line of credit with Chemical Bank of New York and The First National Bank of Boston on the condition that the company had to concentrate on what it did originally, acquire foreign sales rights to pictures and sell those films abroad.
 As the company had gone into bankruptcy protection, Vestron Inc. was rumored to buy PSO, but the company ultimately shut down outright.
 Many of its employees were soon hired by Vestron to run a new foreign sales unit dubbed Producers Distribution Organization, later renamed Interaccess Film Distribution, Inc., and then to the Vestron International Group.

 A year after PSO ended, Damon founded a new company, with Peter Guber and Jon Peters, called Vision International.

-A majority of the PSO library would ultimately end up with Lionsgate, and then Icon International (originally founded by Mel Gibson).
+PSO's chief executive John Hyde and his wife Kate currently own Producers Sales Organization's assets, while distribution rights to PSO's films are held by several different companies.

+PSO's founder Mark Damon died of natural causes in Los Angeles on May 12, 2024, at the age of 91, with his wife, actress Margaret Markov, and two children by his side.